-With role assignments, you can dynamically assign tasks to different roles on your team.
+With role assignments, you can dynamically assign tasks to users in different roles on your team.

 There are 3 ways in which you can assign a role to a task:

-You can use the checklist creator option to automatically assign tasks to the user who runs the checklist.
-This means that the task assignments can dynamically change based on who has run the checklist.
+You can use the checklist creator variable to automatically assign tasks to the user who runs the checklist.
+This means that the person assigned to the task/s will dynamically change based on who has run the checklist.

 Members Form Field

-You can choose a group from the members form field and when you run a checklist, use that members form field to select a member from that specific group.
-This will then dynamically assign the required tasks to that user.
-For example, when onboarding a new customer, you might assign that customer’s Account Manager from the Sales group.
+When you run a checklist, use that members form field to select a member from that specific group in the dropdown that appears.
+This will then dynamically assign that user to the required tasks.

-First, add a members form field to your template and give it a descriptive label, like ‘HR Manager’.
-(The default group in this field is the All Members group).
-Choose the HR group from the dropdown.
+First, add a members form field to your template and give it a descriptive label, like ‘HR Manager’ as shown in the example above.
+The default group in this field is the All Members group, but you want to choose the HR group from the dropdown.

 When you run a checklist, you select the HR Team member from the members field and it will dynamically assign that user to the pre-assigned tasks.

 Email Form Field